verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] Just rejoice that you're not one of those people.
 - [ ] Depends...
 Are you the kind who remembers names or do you break people's hearts?
 - [ ] That's an interesting way to look at it.
+- [ ] That must've been such a big moment for you.